RandoGanSan/Super-Mario-UniMaker-Remastered-Public/README.md

 [Recommended Requirements](https://docs.godotengine.org/en/latest/about/system_requirements.html#id3)

 ## Issues
 When opening an issue, please keep it to one report, per post, and try and be as helpful as possible, when telling me what has occured, so that its as easy to fix as possible.
-Please do not open issues, for feature requests, suggestions, or opinions.
-BUG REPORTS ONLY
+Please do not open issues for feature requests, suggestions, or opinions that should be in the [discussions tab.](https://github.com/RandoGanSan/Super-Mario-UniMaker-Remastered-Public/discussions).

 ## Known Issues
-There are a couple known issues, mainly due to being built off of Godot, and these issues existing in the engine itself.
-- Steam deck controls do not work natively, you can circumvent this by setting up controller bindings to emulate keys instead, apologies.
-- Physics are weird, when interacting with corners + the camera barrier
-- Drop shadows jitter when playing with "Smooth Rendering"
-- Several entities jitter at times.
-- Blocks + coins, respawn when reloading resource packs
+[Issues from the original are still prevelant, ](https://github.com/JHDev2006/Super-Mario-Bros.-Remastered-Public) new ones will be written as I find them